Greece national football team: Home stadium

-Traditionally, Greece have spent most of their history playing their home matches in different stadiums primarily in or near Athens, but also in a number of other cities around the country.
-The home ground of the national team was the Karaiskakis Stadium in Piraeus, since its reconstruction in 2004 until 2017.
+Traditionally, Greece has spent most of its history playing home matches in different stadiums primarily in or near Athens, as well as in various other cities across the country.
+The national team's home ground was the Karaiskakis Stadium in Piraeus from its reconstruction in 2004 until 2017.

-Since their first international fixture in 1929 and for the next 33 years, Greece regularly used Apostolos Nikolaidis Stadium as their home ground.
-Their first home match away from it was played at the Nikos Goumas Stadium in 1962, while the Karaiskakis Stadium was used for the first time in 1964, when it was renovated.
-In 1966, Kaftanzoglio Stadium in Thessaloniki became the first stadium outside of the Athens area to be used.
-Since then all of these stadiums were alternately used until the early 1980s, while a few other stadiums were inaugurated by the national team as well such as Thessaloniki's Toumba Stadium and Harilaou Stadium in 1975 and 1977 respectively.
-Greece also held matches at other home grounds outside of the two major cities in 1976, such as Panachaiki Stadium in Patras and Kavala Stadium in Kavala.
-In 1982, Georgios Kamaras Stadium was added to the list of home grounds for the national team, the first in Athens out of the three major stadiums.
+Since their first international fixture in 1929 and for the next 33 years, Greece regularly used the Leoforos Alexandras Stadium as their home ground.
+Their first home match away from it was played at the Nikos Goumas Stadium in 1962, and the Karaiskakis Stadium was used for the first time in 1964 after it was renovated.
+In 1966, Kaftanzoglio Stadium in Thessaloniki became the first venue outside Athens to host the national team.
+From then on, these stadiums were alternated until the early 1980s, along with others like Thessaloniki's Toumba Stadium and Kleanthis Vikelidis Stadium, inaugurated in 1975 and 1977, respectively.
+Greece also played home matches at other venues such as Kostas Davourlis Stadium in Patras and Anthi Karagianni Stadium in Kavala during the 1970s.
+In 1982, the Georgios Kamaras Stadium was added to the list of Athens-based home grounds.

-On 16 November 1983, the newly built Athens Olympic Stadium, to date the largest stadium in the country, housed the national team for the first time in a qualifier for UEFA Euro 1984 against Denmark.
-It served as the primary home ground for the team for the rest of the 1980s and the 1990s, until 2001 when it was closed for renovations.
-Meanwhile, a large number of matches were held in various stadiums including old choices and some new in provincial cities all over the country, something that did not change until the early 2000s, when the Athens Olympic Stadium was almost abandoned.
-From the start of the 2000 until the qualifiers games of Euro 2004, the Greek National Team uses Leoforos Stadium as its home.
-Since 2004 Greece has mainly used Karaiskakis Stadium, with very few of Greece's matches being played in other stadiums.
-They returned to OAKA in 2018 for a friendly against Switzerland and announced they would play their home matches for the new UEFA Nations League there, as well.
-For the UEFA Euro 2020 qualifiers, they were slated to split time between OAKA in Athens, and the Pankritio Stadium in Heraklion on the island of Crete, but with the latter requiring upgrades to be fit for FIFA standards, the entire campaign was held in Athens.
+On 16 November 1983, the newly built Athens Olympic Stadium (OAKA), the largest in the country, hosted the national team for the first time in a UEFA Euro 1984 qualifier against Denmark.
+It served as the primary home ground throughout the 1980s and 1990s, until it closed for renovations in 2001.
+During this period, matches were also held at other stadiums, both in Athens and in provincial cities.
+From the early 2000s, the Athens Olympic Stadium was gradually used less frequently.
+Between 2000 and the Euro 2004 qualifiers, Greece returned to using the Leoforos Alexandras Stadium.
+From 2004 onwards, the Karaiskakis Stadium became the primary home venue, with few matches played elsewhere.
+In 2018, Greece returned to the OAKA for a friendly against Switzerland and announced it as the home ground for the UEFA Nations League.

+For the UEFA Euro 2020 qualifiers, Greece initially planned to split matches between OAKA in Athens and the Pankritio Stadium in Heraklion, Crete.
+However, as the latter required upgrades to meet FIFA standards, the entire campaign was held in Athens.
+They remained at OAKA until 2021, before making a temporary move to the Georgios Kamaras Stadium later that year for the UEFA Nations League, with two matches also hosted in Volos.

-On 7 March 2023, it was announced that the new Agia Sophia Stadium in the Nea Filadelfeia section of Athens would become the new home of the Ethniki.
+On 7 March 2023, it was announced that the newly built Agia Sophia Stadium in Nea Filadelfeia, Athens, would become the national team's new home ground.
+However, for the 2024 Nations League campaign, Greece returned to the Karaiskakis Stadium in Piraeus for the first time since 2017.

+The following list contains foreign stadiums where Greece has been considered the home team.
+This list includes friendlies, FIFA World Cup and UEFA European Championship matches.